Transport: Operation

 Private transport is only subject to the owner of the vehicle, who operates the vehicle themselves.
 For public transport and freight transport, operations are done through private enterprise, governments, or a partnership between the two.
 The infrastructure and vehicles may be owned and operated by the same company, or they may be operated by different entities.
 Traditionally, many countries have had a national airline and national railway.
 Since the 1980s, many of these have been privatized.
 International shipping remains a highly competitive industry with little regulation, but ports can be public-owned.

 Policy

 As the population of the world increases, cities grow in size and population—according to the United Nations, 55% of the world's population live in cities, and by 2050 this number is expected to rise to 68%.
 Public transport policy must evolve to meet the changing priorities of the urban world.
 The institution of policy enforces a degree of order in transport, which is by nature chaotic as people attempt to travel from one place to another as rapidly as possible.
 This policy helps to reduce accidents and save lives.

+Comparison of the transport mode by distance travelled

+Worldwide, the most widely used modes for passenger transport are the Automobile (16,000 bn passenger km), followed by Buses (7,000), Air (2,800), Railways (1,900), and Urban Rail (250).

+The most widely used modes for freight transport are Sea (40,000 bn ton km), followed by Road (7,000), Railways (6,500), Oil pipelines (2,000) and Inland Navigation (1,500).